Faculty Bonus Payments from Salary Release Funds in the College of Liberal Arts & Sciences

 Upon receipt of an endorsed request, the CLAS Director of Finance and Planning shall consider it in light of the following requirements:

 - The faculty member must not have already been awarded a bonus payment in the same fiscal year.

 - In the summer before the academic year in which the salary release funds will be generated, the faculty member must have received full summer-salary coverage.
 Ordinarily, this means that the faculty member was appointed at an effort of 1.0 FTE for every day of the summer, except where unable to do so due to funding-agency regulations, grant obligations, or other obligations.

 - The request must include all financial details needed for the request to be implemented, if granted.

-If the CLAS Director of Finance and Planning is able to verify that these requirements are satisfied, the CLAS Director of Finance and Planning will forward the faculty member’s request (with the supervisor’s endorsement) to the CLAS Associate Dean for Administrative Affairs, with a comment on the request.
+If the CLAS Director of Finance and Planning is able to verify that these requirements are satisfied, the CLAS Director of Finance and Planning will forward the faculty member’s request (with the supervisor’s endorsement) to the associate dean assigned to the faculty member's unit, with a comment on the request.

-Upon receipt of a message from the CLAS Director of Finance and Planning commenting on a supervisor-endorsed request from a faculty member, the Associate Dean shall grant the request, deny the request, or ask for further information.
+Upon receipt of a message from the CLAS Director of Finance and Planning commenting on a supervisor-endorsed request from a faculty member, the associate dean assigned to the faculty member’s unit shall grant the request, deny the request, or ask for further information.

 University of Kansas